- Prepping is not crazy

 You can’t depend on the system to save you

 Big SHTF emergencies are hard enough to fix when the system is working perfectly.
 When those systems are failing, you absolutely cannot depend on them to save you.

 - The system is broken.
-It can’t fix the problems that need fixing.
-Which makes those problems worse.
-Like climate and the economy.
+It can’t fix the problems that need fixing, which makes those problems worse.
+(Think climate and the economy).